chemadh/zigbee2mqtt_ha/README.md

 - Installation of "Advanced SSH & Web Terminal" plugin in Home Assistant.
 - Generate the RSA public file for the Docker host machine user to connect to via SSH from Home Assistant Docker.
 In order to avoid accidental removal during updates, it is recommended to be stored in /config/.ssh/id_rsa.pub path of Home Assistant "Advanced SSH & Web Terminal" plugin.
 - Define a custom "known hosts" file also in a path where Home Assistant "Advanced SSH & Web Terminal" plugin won't remove it.
 It is recommended to be stored in /config/.ssh/known_hosts.
 - Creation of "sh" directory in root dir of "Advanced SSH & Web Terminal" plugin.
 Local Home Assistant scripts will be defined there to execute remotely the High Availability control scripts via SSH in "Advanced SSH & Web Terminal".
+The scripts to be copied should be the ones available on ./scripts/homeAssistant_os/ project github path, since it defines the custom location for known-hosts and RSA keys for passwordless SSH.
+- Creation of directory inside "Advanced SSH & Web Terminal" plugin, to store the scripts to be executed via SSH from Home Assistant. it's recommended to use "remote" subdirectory inside "sh" directory created before.
 - Configuration of "Advanced SSH & Web Terminal" plugin.
 Enable remote SSH access using the RSA public key defined in /config/.ssh/id_rsa.pub.
 Include SNMP packages for Linux Alpine: net-snmp-tools.
 Definition of startup script to copy the SNMP MIBs to notify about scripts result, in case of storing the MIBs in plugin path /root/homeassistant/mibs/:
 ```
 #!/bin/bash
 cp /root/homeassistant/mibs/* /usr/share/snmp/mibs/
 ```
 The scripts to define inside the Home Assistant Docker are defined below.
 The Parameters to replace directly in the contents of these scripts are:
     - < user >: User of Home Assistant host machine
     - < ip >: IP of host machine